Skip to content

 Tips on giving medicine

-• Don’t give more than 5 doses in 1 day.
+• Don’t give more medication than recommended.

 • Don’t give a baby younger than 3 months of age any medicine unless your healthcare provider tells you to.